Last Updated on August 17, 2022 by Jeff

 Finally, weight lifting is a great choice if you want to combat stress.
 Between a demanding career and family obligations, life can get stressful.
 A good weight lifting session will release a nice dose of endorphins, helping calm your body and combat that stress.

-Getting Started With Resistance Training
+Get Started With Resistance Training!

 So how can you get started?
 First, you’ll want to select the best exercises to make the most of your time in the gym.
 Chances are, you’re busy and don’t have hours to train, so you’ll want to get the most ‘bang for your buck.’